NolanNicholson/GunCon2-MiSTer/README.md

 - Genesis (Menacer, Justifier): **Okay.** You may need to brighten your screen for some games.

-- PlayStation (GunCon, Justifier): **Core is still in development and does not yet have lightgun support.**
+- PSX (GunCon, Justifier): **Core is still in development and does not yet have lightgun support.**
+  The PSX core currently has mouse support, but it is not suitable for use with the GunCon 2.

 - Saturn (Stunner): **Core is still in development and does not yet have lightgun support.**